Return to Library Home Page

 Origin: northern Mexico into south Texas

-Taxonomic note: The Caesalpinia group [subfamily Caesalpinioideae (family Fabaceae or Leguminosae)] has been in a state of considerable taxonomic flux over the last 30 years.
-For practicing horticulturists, this has created much industry confusion - a real hot mess!
-Presently, I am using the botanical name for Mexican bird-of-paradise that was proposed by Gagnon, et al. (2016) in PhytoKeys 71:1-160.
+Taxonomic musing: The Caesalpinia group [subfamily Caesalpinioideae (family Fabaceae or Leguminosae)] has been in a state of considerable taxonomic flux over the last 30 years.
+For practicing horticulturists intersted in calling plants by their 'right name', this has created much confusion - a real hot mess!
+Presently, I am using the botanical name for Mexican bird-of-paradise that was proposed by Gagnon, et al. (2016) in PhytoKeys 71:1-160 and accepted by WFO Plant List, even though ITIS continues to accept Poincianella mexicana (Taxonomic Serial No.: 184639) as the official scientific name.
+So you get my point?
+A real hot mess indeed.

 Pronounciation: Er-y-thro-STEM-on mex-i-KAY-nus